 Rosenbaum S, Gettler LT, McDade TW, Belarmino NM, & Kuzawa CW (2018).
 The effects of collection and storage conditions in the field on salivary testosterone, cortisol, and sIgA.
 Annals of Human Biology, DOI: 10.1080/03014460.2018.1495263.

 Eckardt W, Stoinski TS, Rosenbaum S, Umuhoza MR, & Santymire R (2016).
-Characterizing stress physiology in Virunga mountain gorillas.
+Validating faecal glucocorticoid analysis in the Virunga mountain gorilla using a natural biological stressor.
 Conservation Physiology, 4, cow029.

 Stoinski TS, Rosenbaum S, Ngaboyamahina T, Vecellio V, Ndagijimana F, & Fawcett K (2009).
 Patterns of male reproductive behavior in multimale groups of mountain gorillas: examining theories of reproductive skew.
 Behaviour, 146, 1193-1215.